mcollina/async-cache-dedupe/README.md

   In `lazy` mode, only a chunk of the `references` are randomly checked, and probably freed; running `lazy` jobs tend to eventually clear all the expired `references`.
   In `strict` mode, all the `references` are checked and freed, and after that, `references` and entries are perfectly clean.
   `lazy` mode is the light heuristic way to ensure cached entries and `references` are cleared without stressing too much `redis`, `strict` mode at the opposite stress more `redis` to get a perfect result.
-  The best strategy is to combine them both, running often `lazy` jobs along with some `strict` ones, depending by the size of the cache.
+  The best strategy is to combine them both, running often `lazy` jobs along with some `strict` ones, depending on the size of the cache.

 Options:

 * `chunk`: the chunk size of references analyzed per loops, default `64`
-* `lazy~chunk`: the chunk size of references analyzed per loops in `lazy` mode, default `64`; if both `chunk` and `lazy.chunk` are set, the maximum one is taken
+* `lazy~chunk`: the chunk size of references analyzed per loops in `lazy` mode, default `64`; if both `chunk` and `lazy.chunk` is set, the maximum one is taken
-* `lazy~cursor`: the cursor offset, default zero; cursor should be set at `report.cursor` to continue scanning from previous operation
+* `lazy~cursor`: the cursor offset, default zero; cursor should be set at `report.cursor` to continue scanning from the previous operation

-Return `report` of the `gc` job, as follow
+Return `report` of the `gc` job, as follows

 ```json
 "report":{